X

 2. Identify complexities early

 You need to think about your business and whether any intricacies in the way you operate will affect the journey mapping process.
 For example, different product groups or different customer segments may have different journey maps.
 The journey mapping exercise needs to take these into account, and it could be appropriate to design different journey maps to take these into account.
+Think about your customer segments before mapping starts!

 3. Preparing for the workshop

 Ahead of the workshop, enough groundwork needs to be done to make the customer journey mapping exercise run smoothly.
 You may want to hold stakeholder conversations ahead of the workshop to make sure there is internal alignment.
 You also need to ensure all of the right people are going to be present at the workshop – a healthy cross-section of different teams who are knowledgeable about the customer.
 You also want to have the right exercises in place that will ensure your output contains everything you were looking for.
+An interactive online whiteboard can be a useful tool to collaborate and get some ideas floating around before the customer journey mapping workshop itself.

 4. Validating the customer journey map